|International EMF Scientist Appeal|

 July 1, 2019 (updated September 1, 2019)

 More than two hundred forty scientists from 42 nations have signed the International EMF Scientist Appeal.
-All have published peer-reviewed research on electromagnetic fields (EMF) and biology or health -- totaling more than 2,000 papers on EMF in professional journals.
+All have published peer-reviewed research on electromagnetic fields (EMF) and biology or health -- totaling more than 2,000 papers and letters on EMF in professional journals.
 In addition, ten scientists who have published peer-reviewed research on related topics have signed this petition.

 The Appeal calls on the World Health Organization (WHO) and the United Nations (UN) including all of its member states and the UN Environment Programme (UNEP) to adopt more protective exposure guidelines for EMF and wireless technology in the face of increasing evidence of health risks.These exposures are a rapidly growing form of worldwide environmental pollution.